facebookresearch/hydra/website/docs/examples/config_groups/README.md

 ---
 id: example
-title: Config family
+title: Config groups
-sidebar_label: Config family
+sidebar_label: Config groups
 ---
 As you continue experimenting, you realize you want to try several different optimizers.
 Let's add a second optimizer, `adam.yaml` and put both `nesterov.yaml` and `adam.yaml` in an optimizer subdirectory: